SUBMISSIONS GUIDE

 I am looking for character-driven novels – an unforgettable character with a distinctive voice.
 I loved Amor Towles’ Rules of Civility, A History of Love by Nicole Krauss, Olive Kitteridge by Elizabeth Strout, American Wife by Curtis Sittenfeld.

 I am fascinated by novels about families and relationships.
 I adored Brit Bennett’s The Vanishing Half and Min Jin Lee’s Pachinko.
-I would love to find a novel that follows multiple generations or a family drama set in a multi-cultural place like Hong Kong.
+I would love to find a novel that follows multiple generations or a family drama set in a multi-cultural place like Hong Kong or Lebanon.
 I am always drawn in by a compelling voice, like If I Had Your Face by Frances Cha.

 I do love novels that weave in strands of history or have a ‘high-concept’ link, such as A History of Love by Nicole Krauss and All the Light We Cannot See by Anthony Doerr.
+I loved Maggie Shipstead’s Great Circle.
 Kate Atkinson’s Life After Life is a dream novel for me.

-I love reading high concept novels like Sea of Tranquility and Station Eleven by Emily St John Mandel, The Night Circus by Erin Morgenstern, and The Lovely Bones by Alice Sebold.
+I love reading high-concept novels like Sea of Tranquility and Station Eleven by Emily St John Mandel, The Night Circus by Erin Morgenstern, and The Lovely Bones by Alice Sebold.
 There’s something about being transported by a story, and I love that feeling of disappearing into someone else’s world.
 The Time Traveler’s Wife by Audrey Niffenegger is another favourite – love stories are so powerful, and themes I enjoy are concepts of time and loss.
-Gabrielle Zevin’s Tomorrow, Tomorrow, and Tomorrow shattered me, and I loved The Storied Life of AJ Fikry.
+Gabrielle Zevin’s Tomorrow, and Tomorrow, and Tomorrow shattered me.
 I admire Claire North and Susanna Clarke (Piranesi and Jonathan Strange and Mr Norell are two of my favorite novels), I adored Babel by RF Kuang.
-I do enjoy sci-fi and fantasy, but for my list, I’m looking for the ‘human element’, something that is character-led like Pierce Brown’s Red Rising or Andy Weir’s Project Hail Mary.

 Some of my favourite novels are speculative fiction – Never Let Me Go by Kazuo Ishiguro and Oryx and Crake and The Blind Assassin by Margaret Atwood.
 I am fascinated by mythology and magical realism, and I loved Madeline Miller’s Circe and The Song of Achilles.
 Ruth Ozeki’s A Tale for Time Being is a book I’ll never forget.

-I am looking to take on a select number of memoirs – personal stories that have a universality.
+I am looking to take on a select number of narrative non-fiction titles – stories that have a universality.
 Joan Didion is one of my favourite writers.
 I admire Elizabeth Gilbert, Cheryl Strayed, Lisa Taddeo.
 When Breath Becomes Air by Paul Kalinithi stunned me.
 I recommend Bird by Bird by Anne Lamott to every writer, and I read everything Leslie Jamison writes.

 Katie Greenstreet: What I'm looking for